stevemidway/DAR-2021/Assignment_6.md

 ### Contents

   - 5 points: Introduction.
-Include a paragraph or two introduction.
+Include a paragraph or two of introduction.
     This will likely be much shorter than you would typically write for a study, but because the focus of this assignment is on methods and results you do not need much introduction.
 Include just enough to